 The clipboard enables users to copy and paste between connected devices and device types.
 So, you could copy a link on your desktop PC, and open it on your mobile phone, or on other devices running Windows 10.
 For example, the SwiftKey and Word Flow keyboards are Microsoft Graph-aware, so if you’re entering text on your PC, you can simply paste it inside wherever you’re typing on the phone.
 Office apps, too, will get a smarter Clipboard panel that can even show previously copied images.

 A new tab will appear in the keyboard with a list of copied content from a Windows 10 PC.
 It’s very similar to Apple’s own Universal Clipboard that lets you copy content from a Mac and paste it into apps on an iPhone and vice versa.
 Apple’s Universal Clipboard is limited to its own ecosystem, but Microsoft’s cloud clipboard is designed to work across Windows, iOS, and Android.

 This functionality is tied to the Microsoft Account.
 Microsoft customers may remind that of OneClip, a Microsoft Garage project that allowed you to copy and paste between devices and different operating systems.

 OneDrive Files on Demand

-The Files On-Demand feature works exactly like placeholders did.
+The Files On-Demand feature works exactly as placeholders did.
 Select a file that is represented by a placeholder, and it will be downloaded automatically and then opened in the default program.
 In earlier Windows versions, OneDrive presented what was known as placeholders, in File Explorer, for every single file you had stored in OneDrive.
 In more recent versions, you have to choose exactly which folders you wanted to be synced.
 With Fall Creators Update, Microsoft has sort of brought back placeholders, but in a more powerful and integrated way.

 OneDrive Files on Demand will show all your files in File Explorer, but they’ll be marked with status icons indicating where they live.
 So a file that’s only in the cloud will, logically, show a cloud icon, while one that’s been synced will show a green checkmark.
 It’s similar to some online backup services, but more integrated into the system.